-The Library has the following recurring fair value measurements as of April 30, 2018.
-The U.S. Treasury Obligations are valued using quoted prices in active markets for identical assets (Level 1 inputs), the U.S. agency obligations and negotiable certificates for deposit are valued using quoted matrix pricing models (Level 2 inputs).
+The Library has the following recurring fair value measurements as of April 30, 2021.
+The U.S. agency obligations and negotiable certificates for deposit are valued using quoted matrix pricing models (Level 2 inputs).
 The IMET 1 to 3 Year Fund, a mutual fund, is measured based on the net asset value of the shares in IMET, which is based on the fair value of the underlying investments in the mutual fund (Level 3 input).